Robert-Hughes/rjrssync/README.md

    - Exclude filters
 * Test for --dry-run
 * Test for --stats (maybe just all the command-line options...)
-* Test for --spec file
+* Usage test for --spec file
 * Progress bar
 * Support symlinks (see notes on symblinks above)
   - Support in testing framework